haltu/muuri/docs/grid-options.md

       - The direction of the scroll, one of the following: `Muuri.AutoScroller.LEFT`, `Muuri.AutoScroller.RIGHT`, `Muuri.AutoScroller.UP`, `Muuri.AutoScroller.DOWN`.
 - **onStop** &nbsp;&mdash;&nbsp; _null / function_
   - Default value: `null`.
   - Optionally, you can provide a callback that will be called when an item stops auto-scrolling a scroll target.
-The callback function will receive the following arguments:
+The callback function has the following parameters:
     - **item** &nbsp;&mdash;&nbsp; _Muuri.Item_
       - The dragged `Muuri.Item` instance.
     - **scrollElement** &nbsp;&mdash;&nbsp; _element_ / _window_